-- 2 Give attention to the sound of my cry, my King and my God, for to you do I pray. - O LORD, in the morning, you hear my voice; in the morning I prepare a sacrifice for you and watch. - 4 For you are not a God who delights in wickedness; evil may not dwell with you. - 5 The boastful shall not stand before your eyes; you hate all evildoers. - You destroy those who speak lies; the LORD abhors the bloodthirsty and deceitful man. - But I, through the abundance of your steadfast love, will enter your house. - I will bow down toward your holy temple in the fear of you. - 8 Lead me, O LORD, in your righteousness because of my enemies; make your way straight before me. - 9 For there is no truth in their mouth; their inmost self is destruction; their throat is an open grave; they flatter with their tongue.
+- 2 Heed the sound of my cry for help, my King and my God, For to You I pray. - In the morning, O LORD, You will hear my voice; In the morning I will order my prayer to You and eagerly watch. - 4 For You are not a God who takes pleasure in wickedness; No evil dwells with You. - 5 The boastful shall not stand before Your eyes; You hate all who do iniquity. - You destroy those who speak falsehood; The LORD abhors the man of bloodshed and deceit. - Put as for me, by Your abundant lovingkindness I will enter Your house, At Your holy temple I will bow in reverence for You. - 8 O LORD, lead me in Your righteousness because of my foes; Make Your way straight before me. - 9 There is nothing reliable in what they say; Their inward part is destruction itself.
+Their throat is an open grave; They flatter with their tongue.

-- 10 Make them bear their guilt, O God; let them fall by their own counsels; because of the abundance of their transgressions cast them out, for they have rebelled against you. - But let all who take refuge in you rejoice; let them ever sing for joy, and spread your protection over them, that those who love your name may exult in you. - For you bless the righteous, O LORD; you cover him with favor as with a shield.
+- Hold them guilty, O God;By their own devices let them fall!In the multitude of their transgressions thrust them out,For they are rebellious against You. - 11 But let all who take refuge in You be glad, Let them ever sing for joy; And may You shelter them, That those who love Your name may exult in You. - For it is You who blesses the righteous man, O LORD, You surround him with favor as with a shield.